mindsdb/mindsdb/docs/mindsdb-docs/docs/contribute/ml_handlers.md

-# Building an ML Engine
+# Building a Machine Learning Handler

-In this section, you'll find how to create new ML handlers/engines within MindsDB.
+In this section, you'll find how to create new machine learning handlers within MindsDB.

 ## Prerequisite

 You should have the latest staging version of the MindsDB repository installed locally.
 Follow [this guide](/contribute/install/) to learn how to install MindsDB for development.

-## What are ML Handlers?
+## What are Machine Learning Handlers?

 ML handlers act as a bridge to any ML framework.
-You use ML handlers to create ML engines using the `CREATE ML_ENGINE` command.
+You use ML handlers to create ML engines using [the `CREATE ML_ENGINE` command](/sql/create/ml_engine/).
 So you can create your models using different ML engines.

 ## ML Handlers in the MindsDB Repository